jbarrosaxway/aws-sns-apim-sdk/README.md

    - Restart Policy Studio with `-clean`

 3. **Configure filter:**
-   - Search for **"Invoke Lambda Function"** in the palette
+   - Search for **"Publish SNS Message"** in the palette
    - Configure the required parameters
    - Test the integration

 ### Groovy Script

-For detailed information about the Groovy script, including Kubernetes configuration, troubleshooting, and specific parameters, see **[📖 Groovy Documentation](docs/AWS_LAMBDA_GROOVY_DOCUMENTATION.md)**.
+For detailed information about the Groovy script, including Kubernetes configuration, troubleshooting, and specific parameters, see **[📖 Groovy Documentation](docs/AWS_SNS_GROOVY_DOCUMENTATION.md)**.

 **Basic usage:**
 1. **Copy script:**
-   - Use the file `aws-lambda-filter.groovy`
+   - Use the file `aws-sns-filter.groovy`
    - Paste it into the Policy Studio script filter

 2. **Configure AWS credentials**